 \\

-To examine the effect of quantum statistics, we study more than two bosons with Gaussian repulsion potential~(\ref{gip}) and find that there is a change in $\sigma$-dependence of the ground state energy as the number of bosons is increased.
-For few boson systems with $N \le 4$, the effect of quantum statistics is insignificant and the results are qualitatively similar to those presented for two bosons.
-It is seen from Figs.~\ref{fig:l0_ens}(a) and \ref{fig:l0_ens}(b) that the peak of the ground state energy per particle {\it versus} $\sigma$ plot, shifts to larger values of $\sigma$ as the number of particles is increased from $N=2$ to $N=4$.
-For $N=8$, the effect of quantum statistics begins to show up and the peak of the $E/N$ {\it versus} $\sigma$ plot, shifts to smaller values of $\sigma$.
-This reversal in trend, of the peak position of $E/N$ {\it versus} $\sigma$ plot as $N$ is increased from $2$ to $8$, is due to quantum statistics.
+To examine the effect of quantum statistics, we study $N$ bosons with repulsive Gaussian potential~(\ref{gip}) and find that there is a change in $\sigma$-dependence of the ground state energy as the number of bosons is increased.
+For few boson systems with $N \le 4$, the effect of quantum statistics is insignificant and the results are qualitatively similar to those presented for $N=2$ bosons.
+It is seen from Figs.~\ref{fig:l0_ens}(a) and \ref{fig:l0_ens}(b) that the peak of the ground state energy per particle {\it versus} $\sigma$ plot shifts to larger values of $\sigma$ as the number of bosons is increased from $N=2$ to $N=4$.
+For $N=8$, when the effect of quantum statistics begins to show up, the peak of the $E/N$ {\it versus} $\sigma$ plot shifts to smaller values of $\sigma$.
+This reversal in trend of the peak position of $E/N$ {\it versus} $\sigma$ plot is due to quantum statistics as $N$ is increased from $2$ to $8$.
 For $N>8$, the effect of quantum statistics becomes fully developed and the $E/N$ {\it versus} $\sigma$ plot exhibits a monotonic trend.
-Accordingly, we observe from Fig.~\ref{fig:l0_ens}(d) for $N=12$ and Fig.~\ref{fig:l0_ens}(e) for $N=16$ that the ground state energy changes very little for small values of $\sigma$ but as $\sigma$ is increased further over the range $0.1 < \sigma \le 0.9$, the $E/N$ {\it versus} $\sigma$ plot exhibits a monotonic decrease showing no peaks.
-The dependence of energy on the interaction range $\sigma$ is quite identical (always decreasing) for relatively large values of $\sigma < 1$, regardless of the number of particles $N$.
-It, however, shows departure for small values of $\sigma$, namely, the ground energy increases for small number of particles $2 \le N \le 8$ but remains constant for $N>8$ as the range $\sigma$ is increased. \paragraph*{Quantum correlation.} To further analyze the effect of interaction range $\sigma$ of the Gaussian interaction potential~(\ref{gip}) on the quantum mechanical correlation or phase coherence of the Bose-condensed gas, we calculate the single-particle reduced density matrix defined in Eq.~(\ref{spd}).
-The many-body quantum correlation is measured, here, in terms of the degree of condensation $C_{d}$ and the von Neumann entanglement entropy $S_{1}$ defined in Eq.~(\ref{doc}) and (\ref{qent}), respectively.
+Accordingly, we observe from Fig.~\ref{fig:l0_ens}(d) for $N=12$ and Fig.~\ref{fig:l0_ens}(e) for $N=16$ that the ground state energy changes very little for small values of $\sigma$ but as $\sigma$ is increased further over the range $0.1 < \sigma \le 0.9$, the $E/N$ {\it versus} $\sigma$ plot exhibits a monotonic decrease showing no peak.
+The dependence of ground state energy on the interaction range $\sigma$ is quite similar (always decreasing with increasing $\sigma$) for relatively large values of $\sigma \ (< 1)$, regardless of the number of particles $N$.
+It, however, shows departure for small values of $\sigma$, namely, the ground state energy increases for small number of particles $2 \le N \le 8$ but remains constant for $N>8$ as $\sigma$ is increased. \paragraph*{Quantum correlation.} To further analyze the effect of interaction range $\sigma$ of the Gaussian potential~(\ref{gip}) on the quantum mechanical correlation or phase coherence of the Bose-condensed gas, we calculate the single-particle reduced density matrix defined in Eq.~(\ref{spd}).
+The many-body quantum correlation is then measured, here, in terms of the von Neumann entanglement entropy $S_{1}$ and the degree of condensation $C_{d}$ defined in Eq.~(\ref{qent}) and Eq.~(\ref{doc}), respectively.

 \\